IndomieGorengSatu/Mie/README.md

-## How do you get a baby alien to sleep?
-You rocket.
+## What did one plate say to the other plate?
+Dinner is on me!